Alpental

-Alpental, named after the German word for alpine valley, is both a valley in eastern King County, Washington, United States and a ski area in the valley.
+Alpental, named after the German word for alpine valley, is both a valley in eastern King County, Washington, United States, and part of a ski area in the valley.
 The valley is about 50 miles (80 km) east of Seattle, Washington and is north of Snoqualmie Pass, in the Washington Cascades.
-It is a popular outdoor recreation destination in both the summer and winter.
-The ski area is one of four areas which make up The Summit at Snoqualmie.
+It is a popular outdoor recreation destination in summer and winter.
+The ski area is one of four areas that make up The Summit at Snoqualmie.

 Topography

 The valley runs north to northwest from Snoqualmie Pass for about 3 miles (5 km).
 Geologically, it is a three-sided canyon.
 Along the west side of the valley a ridge runs between Denny Mountain, The Tooth, Bryant Peak, and Chair Peak.
-Source Lake occupies the upper valley area at the north side of the valley.
-This lake is the source of the South Fork of the Snoqualmie River, which meets the other forks of the Snoqualmie River prior to Snoqualmie Falls near North Bend, Washington.
+Source Lake occupies the upper valley area on the north side of the valley.
+This lake is the source of the South Fork of the Snoqualmie River, which meets the other forks of the Snoqualmie River before Snoqualmie Falls near North Bend, Washington.
 On the east side of the valley lies Guye Peak, Cave Ridge, and Snoqualmie Mountain.

 The valley is about 50 miles (80 km) east of Seattle, Washington.
 The Alpental Road (Forest Service Road No. 9040) begins at I-90 Exit 52 at Snoqualmie Pass and runs into the valley.
 The Alpental Road may also be reached by taking the Denny Creek Road (Forest Service Road No. 58) in the summer months.